paulross/PythonExtensionPatterns/doc/sphinx/source/new_types.rst

     If the given index is -5 then the index that the `sq_ass_item`_ function receives is -2.

     Thus the slightly odd code below to fix this problem.
-    Failing to do this will mean out of range errors will not be detected by the `sq_ass_item`_ function.
+    Failing to do this will mean out of range errors will not be detected by the `sq_ass_item`_ function and any error message will be wrong.

 In ``src/cpy/Object/cSeqObject.c``: